8 Things We Stopped Buying

 2: Gym Membership (Our Saving: £40)

-I used it 3/4 times a week and felt it offered equipment I couldn’t afford, or didn’t have the space for.
+I used to go to the Gym 3/4 times a week.
+I thought it was fair value because it provided equipment I couldn’t afford, or didn’t have the space for.

-Cutting the Gym meant investing in dumbbells, a rowing machine, and learning how to get the best out of a home workout.
+In the end I stopped going and instead brought some dumbbells, a rowing machine, and learned how to get the best out of a home workout.

 3: Clothes (Our Saving: £40)